 Choice of study for replication: Hsee and Kunreuther (2000)

-We chose the article by Hsee and Kunreuther (2000) based on three factors: impact, the potential for generating new research insights, and the absence of independent direct replications.
+We chose Hsee and Kunreuther (2000)’s article based on three factors: impact, the potential for generating new research insights, and the absence of independent direct replications.

 This article has had a significant impact on scholarly research in the areas of judgment and decision-making, behavioral economics, and insurance customer behavior.
-As of March 2023 the article has received 251 citations according to Google Scholar, and has inspired many important follow-up theoretical and empirical articles.
+As of May 2023, the article has received 251 citations according to Google Scholar, and has inspired many important follow-up theoretical and empirical articles.
 One example is the highly influential “affect heuristic” regarding people’s tendency to make intuitive decisions based on emotions rather than rational thinking (Slovic et al., 2007), which has become a central concept in the judgment and decision-making literature.
 Hsee and Kunreuther (2000) showed the real-life implications of the affect heuristic in insurance settings (Kunreuther et al., 2013).

 Despite its potential impact, to the best of our knowledge, there are currently no published direct replications of their study.
-Aseervatham et al. (2015) conducted a conceptual replication of Hsee and Kunreuther (2000) with a small sample of 96 participants, testing generalizability to incentive compatible insurance decisions.
+Aseervatham et al. (2015) conducted an adapted replication of Hsee and Kunreuther (2000) with a small sample of 96 participants, testing generalizability to incentive compatible insurance decisions.
 Although Aseervatham et al. (2015) did not examine the decision-making of claim compensation, their study claimed a robust and moderate affection effect in the decision-making of purchasing insurance.
 As reported in their study, participants in the affection-activation group paid more for insurance to protect their possession than those without affection activation (r = 0.34).
 Their findings concluded support for the generalizability of Hsee and Kunreuther (2000) to a more high-stakes context.
 We saw that as motivation for a comprehensive pre-registered well-powered close replication with extensions that would reaffirm the original’s findings while also allowing for insights regarding differences between purchasing and claiming and comparing likelihood and investment, in several hypothetical scenarios.

 Following the recent growing recognition of the importance of reproducibility and replicability in psychological science (e.g., Brandt et al., 2014; Open Science Collaboration, 2015; Nosek et al., 2022; Zwaan et al., 2018), we aimed to revisit the classic phenomenon to examine the reproducibility and replicability of the findings with an independent well-powered close replication Registered Report of Hsee and Kunreuther (2000) with extensions examining nuances that allow for new insights.